The proposed potash line

 The news about the locomotives at August 2012 was the imminent arrival of the first of the nine 3.000 hp locomotives which will operate the service (10).
 These were being built in Brazil by General Electric of class C, a generic class of light versatile locomotives, which have been supplied to diverse places including Colombia, Nigeria and Jordan.
 Since then they have just “disappeared”.

 Then in June 2015 the following posting appeared on the World Diesel Locos Yahoo Group — "CVRD-Rio Colorado Project (Argentina), and CVRD-Mozambique Coal Project, are the same locos.
 Vale abandoned the Argy potash project, and departed the country.
 Spiraling inflation had made the investment untenable.
 Only 9 locos had been built, GE converted these to 3’6”.
 Mozambique numbering 9150-9158 "

 This is a builder's photo (11).
-However it should be noted in this view that the loco is vacuum fitted, not air braked as will be supplied here.
+However it should be noted in this view that the loco is vacuum fitted, not air braked as would have been supplied here.

 Technical details of the generic class have been obtained from the website of Sheltam in South Africa (12), which uses some on the 3'-6” gauge.
 Some data appears below: